chluebi/RPGBot/README.md

 ## Combat

+### Basics

+#### Commands
+- use <ability> <target>
+- endturn: end your turn
+- info <something>
+- concede: end the game

+### The cycle of a match

+- According to the speeds of the different characters, the order gets decided
+- Each characters takes their turn:
+⋅⋅- Start of Turn effect applies
+⋅⋅- The character is refilled with 20% of their Mana ..- The character gets 3 action points
+⋅⋅- The character uses their abilities
+⋅⋅- The character either uses "endturn" or runs out of time ⋅⋅- End of Turn effect applies

+Repeat

 ### Stats
 - Health, How much Damage you can take
+- Mana, Used up by abilities

 - Strength, incresases Strength attacks
 - Intelligence, increases Magic attacks